MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-291-Cargo-Operations-Interstate-Air-Transportation/subpart-E-Reporting-Rules/section-291.45.md

 (15) *239 Transported mail.* The total weight of mail transported over a single flight stage, including mail already on the aircraft from a previous flight stage.

-(16) *240 Revenue ton-miles - total.* Ton-miles are computed by multiplying the revenue aircraft miles flown (410) on each flight stage by the number of tons transported on that stage.
+(16) *240 Revenue ton-miles—total.* Ton-miles are computed by multiplying the revenue aircraft miles flown (410) on each flight stage by the number of tons transported on that stage.
 This element is the sum of 241 through 249.

-(17) *241 Revenue ton-miles - passenger.* Equals the number of passengers times 200, times inter-airport distance, divided by 2000.
+(17) *241 Revenue ton-miles—passenger.* Equals the number of passengers times 200, times inter-airport distance, divided by 2000.
 A standard weight of 200 pounds per passenger, including baggage, is used for all operations and service classes.

-(18) *247 Revenue ton-miles - freight.* Equals the volume of freight in whole tons times the inter-airport distance.
+(18) *247 Revenue ton-miles—freight.* Equals the volume of freight in whole tons times the inter-airport distance.

-(19) *249 Revenue ton-miles - mail.* Equals the volume of mail in whole tons times the inter-airport distance.
+(19) *249 Revenue ton-miles—mail.* Equals the volume of mail in whole tons times the inter-airport distance.

 (20) *270 Available capacity-payload.* The available capacity is collected in pounds.
 This figure shall reflect the payload or total available capacity for passengers, mail and freight applicable to the aircraft with which each flight stage is performed.